 You’ve also got a new Which Wich in Cameron Village which puts out some great sandwiches customized just the way you want it.
 Step inside, grab a bag and check off your sandwich type and customized ingredients.
 While Which Wich doesn’t put out an over-sized sammich, they’re solid, tasty and made on some great bread.
 Certainly worth the effort and a step up from Subway.

-There are some other options at Cameron Village such as the Village Draft House which does some solid burgers and pours a wide variety of beers.
-So once you're doing shop, shop shopping, consider any of the above choices to fuel up yourself.
+So once you’re doing shop, shop shopping, consider any of the above choices to fuel up yourself.
 You definitely have got some good dining choices if not great.
-Right in Cameron Village or just outside, choose from fresh sandwiches, sushi, burgers, Asian and more to refill your tank after you're done shopping.
+Right in Cameron Village or just outside, choose from fresh sandwiches, sushi, burgers, Asian and more to refill your tank after you’re done shopping.

 Chick Fil A (Chicken)